Aging changes in skin

 With aging, the outer skin layer (epidermis) thins, even though the number of cell layers remains unchanged.

 The number of pigment-containing cells (melanocytes) decreases.
 The remaining melanocytes increase in size.
 Aging skin looks thinner, paler, and clear (translucent).
-Large pigmented spots, including age spots, liver spots, or lentigos, may appear in sun-exposed areas.
+Pigmented spots including age spots or "liver spots" may appear in sun-exposed areas.
+The medical term for these areas is lentigos.

 Changes in the connective tissue reduce the skin's strength and elasticity.
 This is known as elastosis.
 It is more noticeable in sun-exposed areas (solar elastosis).
 Elastosis produces the leathery, weather-beaten appearance common to farmers, sailors, and others who spend a large amount of time outdoors.